 Everyone in the construction and building materials supply industries should have a clear and well-thought-out credit policy.
-While this term may seem fancy at first it’s a simple concept.
+While “credit policy” may seem fancy at first, it’s a simple concept.

-A credit policy is just a set of written guidelines to:
+A credit policy is just a set of written guidelines that establishes:

-- the terms and conditions for supplying goods [or services] on credit,
+- Terms and conditions for supplying goods [or services] on credit

 The first thing a credit policy should do is set forth the customer qualification criteria.
 If you’re extending credit to everyone that comes through the door your company is making a huge mistake.

-Standard Business Rules for Credit Decisions: Standard business rules apply to the construction and building material supply industries because companies in these industries are…businesses.
-Generally speaking, you need to review a company’s credit history and worth when deciding on a line.
+Standard business rules apply to the construction and building material supply industries because companies in these industries are…businesses.
+Generally speaking, you need to review a company’s credit history and worth when deciding on a credit line.